Department of Systems Biology Information Technology (DSBIT)

 Our primary mission is to support research at a number of Columbia University research institutes, including the Department of Systems Biology, the Herbert Irving Comprehensive Cancer Center, the Institute for Cancer Genetics, and the JP Sulzberger Columbia Genome Center.
 We also provide advanced computing services for clients outside the Columbia University research community.

 Portions of our high-performance computing platform, data storage facilities, and other infrastructure are available to members of Columbia University as well as outside investigators on a fee-for-use basis.
-Under this arrangement, qualified researchers with computationally demanding projects can lease portions of the DSBIT computing infrastructure at very competitive prices.

 Contact us to learn more